.....© Copyright 2016 DNDJR Since July 2015 This is not a government website.

 Africa, Antarctica, Asia, Australia, Europe, North America, and South America

-who think that Europe is a distinct continent usually use the Ural Mountains in Russia, the Caucasus Mountains, and the Black
+Those who think that Europe is a distinct continent usually use the Ural Mountains in Russia, the Caucasus Mountains, and the

-Sea as the border between Europe and Asia.
-This map convention recognizes most of Turkey (the Anatolian Peninsula) as being
+Black Sea as the border between Europe and Asia.
+This map convention recognizes most of Turkey (the Anatolian Peninsula)

-in Asia, but the portion of the opposite side of the Bosporus Strait and Sea of Marmara, known as Thrace, as being located in
+as being in Asia, but the portion of the opposite side of the Bosporus Strait and Sea of Marmara, known as Thrace, as being

-The continent of Australia is sometimes referred to as Oceania and it is usually accepted instead of "Australia."
+The continent of Australia is sometimes referred to as Oceania.

-part of the closest continent.
-For example, most of the islands in the Caribbean Sea are described as being in North America.
+being part of the closest continent.
+For example, most of the islands in the Caribbean Sea are described as being in North

 www.geo4u.net geography - nature - education